Slave Play: Reception

 Critical reception of Slave Play has been polarized.
 Due to themes revolving around sexuality and slavery, reviewers have either defended the play or criticized it.
 In particular, Harris believes that making a play palatable would be buying into respectability politics, and reviewers such as Tim Teeman and Soraya Nadia McDonald have noted how Slave Plays explicit content is utilized to critique racism in the United States.

 There have been petitions to shut down Slave Play because of its themes.
 In particular, audience members and writers have criticized the play for its treatment of Black women characters, and voicing that it disrespects the violent history of rape in chattel slavery.
 In 2018, a petition titled "Shutdown Slave Play" was started, with the petitioner describing the play as traumatizing and exploitative of human atrocities.
 Critic Elisabeth Vincentelli noted the similarities between the themes and style of Slave Play and those of the plays An Octoroon (2014) and Underground Railroad Game (2016).

 Despite the controversy, many reviewers have met the play with acclaim.
 Peter Marks describes the play as funny and scalding, while Sara Holden wrote that Harris manages to make every character an archetype while at the same giving them depth.
 Positive reviews of the play herald Slave Play as both confronting racism and unpacking the nuances of interracial relationships, and cite it as comedic and entertaining.
 Aisha Harris wrote about the experience of seeing Slave Play as a Black woman, stating that the uncomfortable narrative of the play allows for productive thought.

 Other reviewers have reviewed the play negatively.
 Thom Geier reviewed the play as intentionally designed to provoke, and calls the play uneven.
 Juan Michael Porter II, a Black theater writer, reviewed the play as consisting of oversimplified confessions meant to titillate the audience.

+Black out performances

+The concept of the black out performance originated during the initial Broadway run of Slave Play.
+The performances were aimed at a Black or Black-identifying audience, including people of mixed race.
+The black out performances were replicated in the London run of the play which led to criticism by a spokesperson for the British Prime Minister Rishi Sunak that they were "wrong and divisive".
+Harris defended the idea on BBC Radio 4's The World At One, saying: "The idea of a Black Out night is to say: this is a night that we are specifically inviting black people to fill up the space, to feel safe with a lot of other black people in a place where they often do not feel safe.
+I think that one of the things that we have to remember is that people have to be radically invited into a space to know that they belong there.
+In most places in the West, poor people and black people have been told that they do not belong inside of the theatre."